isomerpages/govtech-corp/media/technews/_posts/2020-01-13-post-Bringing connectivity to the Southern Islands over Television White Space.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech and SLA testing the use of television white space for data transmission over long distances to improve drone operations" src="/images/technews/Bringing_connectivity_to_the_Southern_Islands_over_Television_White_Space_1.jpg">
 </div>
-<h3>GovTech and SLA are testing the use of television white space for data transmission over long distances.
-This would pave the way for remote aerial drone operations and IoT deployments on Singapore’s Southern Islands.</h3>
+<p>GovTech and SLA are testing the use of television white space for data
+transmission over long distances.
+This would pave the way for remote aerial drone operations and IoT deployments on Singapore’s Southern Islands.</p>
 <p>Boasting pristine beaches and tranquillity that contrasts starkly with
 the hustle and bustle of city life, Singapore’s Southern Islands are a nature lover’s escape from reality and a throwback to simpler times.
 Waves